Fonyuy45/phd_test/README.md

 The current implementation prioritizes velocity constraints as explicitly required by the test specification.
-The following enhancements would make this production-ready for the celluveyor system:
+The following enhancements would make this ready for the celluveyor system:

 ### 1. Acceleration Limiting
 Current implementation focuses on velocity limits.
 Adding acceleration